Diamond simulant: Since 1976

 CZ had virtually no competition until the 1998 introduction of moissanite (SiC; silicon carbide).
-Moissanite is superior to cubic zirconia in two ways: its hardness (8.5–9.25) and low SG (3.2).
+Moissanite is superior to cubic zirconia in three ways: its hardness (8.5–9.25); low specific gravity (3.2); refractive index of 2.65, the highest known.
 The former property results in facets that are sometimes as crisp as a diamond's, while the latter property makes simulated moissanite somewhat harder to spot when unset (although still disparate enough to detect).
 However, unlike diamond and cubic zirconia, moissanite is strongly birefringent.
 This manifests as the same "drunken vision" effect seen in synthetic rutile, although to a lesser degree.
 All moissanite is cut with the table perpendicular to the optic axis in order to hide this property from above, but when viewed under magnification at only a slight tilt the doubling of facets (and any inclusions) is readily apparent.

 The inclusions seen in moissanite are also characteristic: most will have fine, white, subparallel growth tubes or needles oriented perpendicular to the stone's table.
 It is conceivable that these growth tubes could be mistaken for laser drill holes that are sometimes seen in diamond (see diamond enhancement), but the tubes will be noticeably doubled in moissanite due to its birefringence.
 Like synthetic rutile, current moissanite production is also plagued by an as yet inescapable tint, which is usually a brownish green.
 A limited range of fancy colors have been produced as well, the two most common being blue and green.